Sprite to retire green plastic bottles in favor of more environmentally friendly clear bottles

 Other Coca-Cola beverages that use green bottles – including Fresca, Seagram's and Mello Yello – will switch to clear bottles in upcoming months, the company said.

-"We saw how much the 100% recycled PET message truly resonates with our customers and consumers, particularly DASANI fans whose sustainability expectations are especially high," Vallette added.
+"We saw how much the 100% recycled PET message truly resonates with our customers and consumers, particularly DASANI fans whose sustainability expectations are especially high," said Chris Vallette, senior vice president of technical innovation and stewardship for Coca-Cola North America.

 for more features.